joshbduncan/joshbduncan.com/content/posts/python-progress-spinners-using-generators.md

 ### Spinners Galore

-There are tons of spinners you can come up with but here are the four I'm going to have averrable for use.
+There are tons of spinners you can come up with but here are the four I'm going to have available for use.

 ```python
 spinners = {